Y-SweetAdvancedAuth Endpoint

 import { DocumentManager } from '@y-sweet/sdk'

-// At this point, in a production app, you'd want to authenticate the user
+// In a production app, this is where you'd authenticate the user

 The YSweetProvider can then be configured with a string referencing the endpoint’s URL: